daattali/beautiful-jekyll/vembu.md

 **Features of Windows, Linux, and Mac backups**

-● Backup the entire disk or selected volumes of Windows Servers and Workstations
+* Backup the entire disk or selected volumes of Windows Servers and Workstations

-● Backup files/folders of Windows and Linux Servers
+* Backup files/folders of Windows and Linux Servers

-● Backup endpoints like Windows workstations and Mac
+* Backup endpoints like Windows workstations and Mac

-● Application-level backup for Microsoft applications and MySQL
+* Application-level backup for Microsoft applications and MySQL

-● Proprietary CBT driver for faster incremental backups
+* Proprietary CBT driver for faster incremental backups

-● Bare-Metal Recovery (BMR) of entire machine to same or new hardware
+* Bare-Metal Recovery (BMR) of entire machine to same or new hardware

-● Flexibility to migrate Windows machines from a physical to a virtual platform
+* Flexibility to migrate Windows machines from a physical to a virtual platform

-● Secondary copy of the backup data to an offsite data center or Cloud
+* Secondary copy of the backup data to an offsite data center or Cloud

-**For Cloud Workloads (AWS)**
+### For Cloud Workloads (AWS)

 [**Backup for AWS**](https://www.vembu.com/aws-backup/)